Food storage: Meat

-Unpreserved meat has only a relatively short life in storage.
+Unpreserved meat has only a relatively short storage life.
 Perishable meats should be refrigerated, frozen, dried promptly or cured.
-Storage of fresh meats is a complex discipline that affects the costs, storage life and eating quality of the meat, and the appropriate techniques vary with the kind of meat and the particular requirements.
+Storage of fresh meat is a complex discipline that affects cost, shelf life, and eating quality, and the appropriate techniques vary by meat type and specific requirements.
 For example, dry ageing techniques are sometimes used to tenderize gourmet meats by hanging them in carefully controlled environments for up to 21 days, while game animals of various kinds may be hung after shooting.
 Details depend on personal tastes and local traditions.
-Modern techniques of preparing meat for storage vary with the type of meat and special requirements of tenderness, flavour, hygiene, and economy.
+Modern techniques of preparing meat for storage vary with the type of meat and special requirements of tenderness, flavor, hygiene, and economy.

-Semi-dried meats like salamis and country style hams are processed first with salt, smoke, sugar, acid, or other "cures" then hung in cool dry storage for extended periods, sometimes exceeding a year.
+Semi-dried meats like salamis and country-style hams are first processed with salt, smoke, sugar, acid, or other "cures," then hung in cool, dry storage for extended periods, sometimes exceeding a year.
 Some of the materials added during the curing of meats serve to reduce the risks of food poisoning from anaerobic bacteria such as species of Clostridium that release botulinum toxin that can cause botulism.
 Typical ingredients of curing agents that inhibit anaerobic bacteria include nitrates.
-Such salts are dangerously poisonous in their own right and must be added in carefully controlled quantities and according to proper techniques.
-Their proper use has however saved many lives and much food spoilage.

-Like the semi-dried meats, most salted, smoked, and simply-dried meats of different kinds that once were staples in particular regions, now are largely luxury snacks or garnishes; examples include jerky, biltong, and varieties of pemmican, but ham and bacon for instance, still are staples in many communities.

 Food rotation

 Food rotation is important to preserve freshness.
-When food is rotated, the food that has been in storage the longest is used first.
+When food is rotated, the oldest food is used first.
 As food is used, new food is added to the pantry to replace it; the essential rationale is to use the oldest food as soon as possible so that nothing is in storage too long and becomes unsafe to eat.
-Labelling food with paper labels on the storage container, marking the date that the container is placed in storage, can make this practice simpler.
+Labeling food with paper labels on the storage container, marking the date the container is placed in storage, can simplify this practice.